Vimal8428/Employee-management-system-/README.md

-# Employee-management-system-
+# Student Management System
-Java full stack project
+A full stack project using Spring Boot, ReactJS, and MongoDB.